 The award consists of three components, namely, a permanent plaque, a certificate of merit and a cash reward in aid of the awardee or his/her chosen charity project.
 It is promoted by Daily Trust, one of Nigeria's leading independent newspaper, in fulfilment of the newspaper’s commitment to African unity and sustainable development across the continent.

 The Award covers the accomplishments recorded by the nominees from 1st October of the previous year up until 30 September, of the following year.

-The award winner is selected by a seven-member pan-African committee chaired by His Excellency, Mr. Festus Mogae, former President of Botswana and winner of Mo Ibrahim Prize for Leadership.
+The award winner is selected by a six-member pan-African committee chaired by His Excellency, Mr. Festus Mogae, former President of Botswana and winner of Mo Ibrahim Prize for Leadership.
 He recently succeeded the pioneer chairman of the prize committee, Dr. Salim Ahmed Salim, former Prime Minister of Tanzania and ex-scribe of the OAU (African Union).

 The maiden award for 2008 was given to a Congolese gynaecologist and humanitarian surgeon, Dr. Denis Mukwege.
 This was in recognition of his risky advocacy against the prevalent use of mass rape as a weapon of war in Democratic Republic of Congo, DRC.
 Dr. Mukwege also gave free reconstructive gynaecological surgeries to rape victims in the war-torn central African country.

 It will interest you to know that 10 years after winning our award, Dr. Mukwege won the Nobel Peace Prize in 2018.
 Earlier in 2014, he won the “Sakharov Prize for Freedom of Thought”, the highest humanitarian award conferred by the European Union Parliament.